Contributed By Advokatfirman Vinge KB

 There is no explicit prohibition with regards to rebates and discounts to healthcare institutions.
 It has occurred that county councils (“Regions”) (which are handling the purchase of medicinal products) have entered into agreements with pharmaceutical companies where the company has provided a discount on a medicinal product.
-Such agreements have been subject to criticism, in particular concerning medicinal products that are included in the Swedish benefits system.
+These agreements have been subject to criticism, in particular concerning medicinal products that are included in the Swedish benefits system.

 Consequently, the Swedish government and the Swedish Association of Local Authorities and Regions (SALAR) have temporarily concluded an agreement stating that no agreements regarding discounts on medicinal products included in the Swedish benefits system may be entered into between Regions and pharmaceuticals companies.
-If such agreements are concluded, the Government’s financial contribution to that Region will decrease, with an amount corresponding to the discount.
+If agreements are concluded, the Government’s financial contribution to that Region will decrease, with an amount corresponding to the discount.

-The LER Rules contain provisions regarding employees and executives in the healthcare sector and their engagements with pharmaceutical companies, eg in relation to research, education, conferences, product development and their participation on advisory boards.
+The LER Rules contain provisions regarding employees and executives in the healthcare sector and their engagements with pharmaceutical companies, eg, in relation to research, education, conferences, product development and their participation on advisory boards.

 In order for a pharmaceutical company to engage the healthcare professional, there must be a legitimate need to carry out the assignment.